Brunch Date: The Best Cafes in Footscray & Surrounds

 Advieh

-For brekky that’s big on flavour head to Advieh in Seddon, a Middle Eastern café that stands out from the crowd.
-Here your avo toasts are sprinkled liberally with herby dukkah, while scrambled eggs are folded with juicy Turkish sausage, and poached eggs are doused in spicy homemade harissa.
-If you’re dining with a partner go straight for the mezze breakfast for two, which will fill your table with fresh bread, dips, shakshuka and sides.
-The Moroccan-inspired décor is equally a delight, all colourful tiles and stained glass.
+For brekky that’s big on flavour, head to Advieh in Seddon, a Middle Eastern cafe that stands out from the crowd.
+Here, your avo toasts are sprinkled liberally with herby dukkah, while scrambled eggs are folded with juicy Turkish sausage, and poached eggs are doused in spicy homemade harissa.
+If you’re dining with a partner or friend, go straight for the mezze breakfast for two, which will fill your table with fresh bread, dips, shakshuka and sides.
+The Moroccan-inspired décor is equally a delight, with its colourful tiles and stained glass.

 71B Gamon Street, Seddon

-The Best Cafes in Maribyrnong and Avondale Heights:
+The Best Cafes in Avondale Heights, Keilor East, Niddrie, Braybrook & Maidstone

 Cannoli Bar